St Michael and All Angels Church, Mottram: Interior

 The oldest item in the church is the barrel-shaped Norman font.
 Above the chancel arch are painted panels containing the Ten Commandments, the Lord's Prayer and Creed, together with a painting of Moses and Aaron.
 The alabaster pulpit of 1885 is by Harry Hems.
 The brass chandelier is dated 1755.
 The stained glass windows include one by Kempe.

 The Hollingworth Chapel is now used as a choir vestry and meeting room, the organ having been replaced by an electronic instrument in 1998.
 In the chapel is a white marble monument to Reginald Bretland who died in 1703.
 The Staveley Chapel contains two sandstone effigies which are thought to be those of Sir Ralph Staveley (or Staveleigh) and his wife dating from the early 15th century.
 There is also a memorial in memory of police officers Nicola Hughes and Fiona Bone who were murdered in the parish in 2012.
 There is a ring of eight bells which were cast in 1910 by John Taylor and Company.
 The parish registers date from 1559 for marriages and burials and from 1562 for baptisms.

 External features

-In the churchyard is a sundial with a dial dated 1811.
-It consists of a stone shaft with a copper dial and a gnomon.
-It is listed at Grade II.
-Also listed at Grade II are the gatepiers, railings, steps and walls of the churchyard.
-Near the church is a medieval cross which was restored in 1760 and again in 1897, the latter restoration being to celebrate the diamond jubilee of Queen Victoria.
-The octagonal shaft stands on a stepped circular ashlar plinth.
-On its top is a cubical sundial with three copper faces.
-It is listed at Grade II*.
+In the churchyard stands a sundial with a dial dated 1811.
+It consists of a stone shaft topped with a copper dial and a gnomon, and it is listed at Grade II.
+Also listed at Grade II are the gatepiers, railings, steps, and walls surrounding the churchyard.
+Near the church is a cross, believed to be of medieval origin, which was restored in 1760 and again in 1897, the latter restoration commemorating the Diamond Jubilee of Queen Victoria.
+The octagonal shaft rises from a stepped circular ashlar plinth, and on its top sits a cubical sundial with three copper faces.
+This structure is listed at Grade II*.